raphaelsty/cherche/docs/rank/dpr.md

 ## Pre-compute

 The `rank.DPR` can pre-compute the set of document embeddings to speed up search in the production environment.
-To store the embeddings of the ranker, it is necessary to specify the `path` parameter. `rank.Encoder` will load the embeddings from the `path` file when calling the `add` function.
 A GPU will significantly reduce pre-computing time dedicated to document embeddings.

 ## Quick Start